destroyedlolo/Majordome/Documentations/Toile/Decoration.md

 ### Generals

 #### -->> name=
-Unique name to identify the Renderer.
+Unique name to identify the Decorations.
 If not set, uses the filename.
 `-->> name=toto`
 #### -->> quiet
 Remove some trace.
-This option is useful to avoid logging of very noisy topics.

 ### Decoration owns